 Now let's assess the gradation expression with some slightly different test images.
-Below are colour patterns with a spread of pale colours in gradations close to the dark range and the light range.
-They are arranged so that a distinction cannot be made between adjoining colours on an LCD with insufficient gradation expression.
+Below are colour patterns with a spread of pale colors in gradations close to the dark range and the light range.
+They are arranged so that a distinction cannot be made between adjoining colors on an LCD with insufficient gradation expression.

 Colour pattern of gradations close to the light range (Level of difficulty: Medium)

-In this colour pattern the colours gradually change from near-white pastels to gradations that are even closer to white.
-As the lightness of each colour increases (the nearer it approaches to white), the more difficult it becomes to distinguish between adjoining colours.
+In this colour pattern the colors gradually change from near-white pastels to gradations that are even closer to white.
+As the lightness of each colour increases (the nearer it approaches to white), the more difficult it becomes to distinguish between adjoining colors.

 Colour pattern of gradations close to the dark range (Level of difficulty: High)

 A colour pattern where the lightness and hue gradually change.
-As the lightness of each colour decreases (the nearer it approaches to black), the more difficult it becomes to distinguish between adjoining colours.
+As the lightness of each colour decreases (the nearer it approaches to black), the more difficult it becomes to distinguish between adjoining colors.

 We expect that you could roughly get the whole picture in the gradation patterns on the previous page, but in the patterns this time some parts that cannot be seen may have appeared in some cases.
 As we mentioned earlier, LCDs tend to display gradations close to black as a blocked-up shadows, and colour patterns that are close to black are particularly hard to distinguish.

 Since there are some parts that cannot be seen, the possibility arises subtle skin colors and tones cannot be accurately recognized when doing things like retouching photographs, though the misrecognition will vary according to the user's eyesight.
 People who place importance on colour reproduction should probably bear this in mind when they think about replacing their LCD or buying an extra one.

 Brightness / chromaticity variation check